-We have a dedicated space in the Nelune Comprehensive Cancer Centre.
+We have a dedicated space called the You Can Centre in the Cancer Survivorship Centre.
 It is an informal space to relax in when you are visiting the hospital or cancer centre.

 The Sydney YCS is part of a network of Youth Cancer Service in NSW and across other states with funding provided by the Australian Government and State/ Territory health departments.
 Canteen, the national not-for-profit youth cancer agency, administers the Youth Cancer Services funding arrangements in each state and provides a range of support services to AYAs, their siblings and families.

 You must have a referral letter from your doctor to be seen by Youth Cancer Service, please request your doctor send us your referral letter together with all relevant test results.